-Footwear in its purest form is a necessity, providing support as well as protection to one's feet from the various surfaces walked upon, be they: uneven, coarse, or sharp surfaces.
 Previous generations may have survived with one or two pairs of functional footwear.
 Today however, the majority of people have a collection of footwear to meet various criteria and needs.
 Formal, casual, athletic: footwear come in a wide variety of shapes, styles, and sizes.
 As of 2020, the United States imported about 1.87 billion pairs of shoes.
 In 2021, the vast majority of shoes being imported to the U.S. came from countries in Asia.
 Footwear worth over ten billion dollars arrived from China alone in that year.